SkygearIO/features/features/402-controller-api-versioning/index.md

 Skygear Controller always returns AppConfiguration in its own API Version.
 Skygear Controller must allow updating [Compatible](#check-compatible-version) AppConfiguration without information loss.

+## API Version in TenantConfiguration

+TenantConfiguration has a field `api_version` to indicate the API Version.

+The major version of TenantConfiguration in the storage may be less than the own major version of Skygear Gateway.
+In this case, Skygear Gateway must migrate on the fly.

+It is an error if the major version of TenantConfiguration in the storage is greater than the own major version of Skygear Gateway.

 ## API Version in skygear.yaml

 skygear.yaml has a field `api_version` to indicate the API Version.